NADonnelly/nd_cnv_ml/README.md

-# ND-CNV Machine Learning
+# ND-GC Machine Learning Project

-This project contains the code used in the ND-CNV machine learning paper: [preprint](https://www.medrxiv.org/content/10.1101/2022.12.16.22283581v1)
+This project contains the code used in our ND-GC variable selection machine learning paper: [preprint](https://www.medrxiv.org/content/10.1101/2022.12.16.22283581v1)

 The data used in the study is available via the [IMAGINE ID study](https://imagine-id.org/healthcare-professionals/)